phaupt/atclient/README.md

 4. Run: `sudo dmesg`

 You may also trace the syslog while connecting the device: `sudo tail -f /var/log/syslog`

-Port name must be something like "/dev/ttyUSB0" (Linux) or "COM4" (Windows).

 #### Baud rate